Per Course Instructor(s) for Math 102F

 The Mathematics Learning Centre invites applications for two per-course instructors to teach Math 102F via Distance Education.
 This Math 102F course is team-taught with one per-course instructor responsible for two-thirds of the workload and the other per-course instructor responsible for one-third of the workload (salaries will be based on portion of workload awarded).
 The per-course instructors are required to prepare and deliver the course content in accordance with the Senate approved calendar descriptions and the Mathematics Learning Centre guidelines.

 Required Qualifications: a minimum of 3 years experience instructing mathematics in a post-secondary institution; an undergraduate degree in Mathematics, Education or a related discipline; previous work experience with the conduct of the Fanshaw individualized math upgrading program; previous teaching experience in the K-12 school system.
 Previous teaching experience in the distance mode of delivery is preferred.

-Subject to budgetary considerations and sufficient enrolments, this course will be delivered in the Fall 2015 Semester (Sept.
-9, 2015 - Dec.
-4, 2015).
+Subject to budgetary considerations and sufficient enrolments, this course will be delivered in the Winter 2016 Semester (January 6-April 6, 2016).
 The successful candidates will be per course instructors in accordance with the provisions of the MUN-LUMUN Collective Agreement.
 Under those provisions no obligation to perform academic service or primary research is expected.